 Teeth are strong, and tooth enamel is the hardest substance in the body.
 But many things can happen to cause a crack in your tooth.
 Trauma, biting down on hard items or foods, bruxism (teeth grinding), sports injuries, and more can cause a cracked tooth.
+If you have teeth that one often sensitive to biting you may be experiencing what is called a cracked tooth syndrome.

 You may be tempted to ignore a cracked tooth, especially if you’re not experiencing pain.
 This is a serious mistake.
 Bypassing proper treatment can allow complications to develop that can seriously compromise your oral health.
 Here’s why you don’t want to skip or put off treatment for a cracked tooth.

 A cracked tooth provides a gateway into the softer, more sensitive inner tooth matter.
 This inner material can be sensitive when you encounter hot or cold substances in your mouth or even cause pain when you chew.
 Any sharp edges on the cracked tooth can easily injure your tongue, cheeks, or gums.
+Cracks in the tooth can progress onto the tooth structure rendering the tooth non-viable and can lead to extracting the tooth.

 This unchecked pathway into the tooth’s inner sanctum allows bacteria to invade and the pulp to become infected.
 Abscesses can form, causing throbbing pain, fever, tenderness, bad breath, and more.
 If the bacterial infection enters your bloodstream, it can travel throughout the body, causing alarming health problems.